bbc/tams/docs/adr/0024-source-level-edit.md

     }
 ]
 ```

+It would make sense to have `POST /flows/<flowid>/segments` accept one of these reference objects as an alternative to supplying an `object_id` directly.
+However on read it would make sense to automatically de-reference and return standard Flow Segments drawn from the underlying Flow.
+An additional query parameter could be added, such that `GET /flows/<flowid>/segments?dereference=false` returns the references directly, for workflows that need that information.

 While this doesn't allow working directly with Sources, it might make propagating a lightweight copy across all the Flows of a Source much more efficient (providing there are a relatively small number of edit points).